Danncode10/Work1/Docs/DannFramework_docs/Phase 1: Project Planning & Problem Definition.md

     - Navigation can be confusing, especially for beginners
 - **Features missing or poorly done:**
     - Clear, research-backed risk and caution information for each ingredient
-    - Personalized or location-based meal plans
-    - “Ask a Doctor” consultation or guidance
     - Easy-to-read, beginner-friendly interface with trusted sources

 ---

 ### **Suggested Answer Summary**

-> “Competitors provide ingredient lists, recipes, and general health information but often fail to give accurate, research-backed health details, clear warnings, and personalized recommendations.
-My project focuses on delivering trustworthy, detailed natural food information, nutrition facts, and expert guidance in a simple, user-friendly website.”
+> “Competitors provide ingredient lists and general health information but often fail to give accurate, research-backed health details and clear warnings.
+My project focuses on delivering trustworthy, detailed natural food information and nutrition facts in a simple, user-friendly website.”
 >

 ---